KaiKimera/z17cx/templates/README.md

 System administrator and web developer.

-I'm writing articles on system administration and development of various systems, applications and servers.
+I write articles on system administration and development of various systems, applications and servers.

 #### :construction_worker_man: I'm currently working on...